Festivals of Light

 Ted

-The Japanese have taken up Christmas, complete with trees, lights, gifts, and family celebrations.
+The Japanese have adopted Christmas, complete with trees, lights, gifts, and family celebrations.
 So have many of the educated middle-class Indians in the subcontinent.
-In Iran before the Islamic Revolution, the Christmas Tree was becoming a common feature of the westernized community.
+Before the Islamic Revolution in Iran, the Christmas tree was becoming a common feature of the westernized community.

 The Russians and others with traditions from the Eastern Orthodox Christianity celebrate Christmas on January 6, and Father Frost substitutes for Santa Claus.
 Gifts and festive foods are an important part of these celebrations.